AlexMeist/RecolorizationProject/README.md

 # RecolorizationProject
-- the model of this project is mainly based on the Refs.
+- the underlying autoencoder model with regression loss is mainly based on the Refs.

 - read final report for a detailed description of the